luddwichr/artbauhauss/Notes.md

 - show spinner in fullscreen view while image is being loaded
 - think of using flexbox instead of grid layout to support wider range of browsers

-- reverse order in about section for mobile
 - full name in title smaller for mobile
 - external links in on-view underlined or with external-link symbol? (breitenbach events)
 - rephrase "contact" section (not only email)